 Collecting waste and recycling in severe weather

-In the event of severe weather disrupting waste and recycling collections, service updates and catch-up arrangements will be posted below, as well as on Facebook, Twitter and E-Alerts.
+In the event of severe weather disrupting waste and recycling collections, service updates and catch-up arrangements will be posted on our updates page, as well as on social media.
 Local radio stations will also be informed.

 Advice on collections in windy weather

 If you have a collection during windy weather, you can help to keep your neighbourhood tidy by doing the following:

 - Put your waste and recycling containers out on the morning of collection, as close to, but no later than 7am and retrieve as soon as possible after collection.

 - To reduce the risk of containers being blown over, place them in a sheltered spot, for instance against a fence.

 - Ensure the handle of the food waste caddy is in the locked position.